MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/push-request-response-headers.md

 ### X-WNS-SuppressPopup

+> [!NOTE]
-**Note**  For Windows Phone Store apps, you have the option to suppress a toast notification's UI, instead sending the notification directly to the action center.
+> For Windows Phone Store apps, you have the option to suppress a toast notification's UI, instead sending the notification directly to the action center.
 This lets your notification be delivered silently, a potentially superior option for less urgent notifications.
 This header is optional and only used on Windows Phone channels.
 If you include this header on a Windows channel, your notification will be dropped and you will receive an error response from WNS.

 X-WNS-SuppressPopup: true | false